aureliusenterprise/doc_technical_manual/DOc/docs/source/Options/data_quality.rst

-This is the function we are using.
+The function is called uniqueness.
 The inputs are the dataset and the name of the column.

     uniqueness(data, "id")